 One day in Bologna should give you plenty of time to explore the largest city in the Emilia Romagna region of northern Italy.
-It’s one of the more interesting places to visit in Italy, known for its old brick buildings and left-leaning politics.
-It’s also the oldest university town in Europe.
+Bologna is one of the more interesting places to visit in Italy, known for its old brick buildings, left-leaning politics, and as the oldest university town in Europe.

-There is much more to explore here.
-It’s a city full of rich history, high-tech developments, and some of the finest dining in the country.
-In fact, the city has a rich food history.
-Bolognese was first concocted here.
-It has many nicknames including La Grassa (the fat one), alluding to its famous penchant for fine, rich foods, and La Rossa (the red one) in homage to it’s left-leaning politics and its terracotta medieval buildings.
+Bologna also boasts an interesting mix of hard-working high-tech locals, super-rich opera-goers and politically-edgy change-makers.
+Bologna’s unique culture & aesthetic has given rise to many nicknames including La Grassa (the fat one), alluding to its famous penchant for fine, rich foods, and La Rossa (the red one) in homage to it’s left-leaning politics and its terracotta medieval buildings.

 Table of Contents